JaberAlJ/sqli-cheat-sheet/README.md

 1. **Start in [Basics](Cheat%20Sheets/Basics/README.md)** to make sure you understand SQL syntax and the different types of SQLi.
 2. **Read [Detection](Cheat%20Sheets/Detection/README.md)** to learn how to identify vulnerable inputs safely without causing harm.
+3. **Move to [Exploitation](Cheat%20Sheets/Exploitation/README.md)** only in controlled, authorized environments to practice how payloads behave.

 ---